GalaChain/sdk/docs/hackathon/deploy.md

    Once the status is `CC_DEPLOYED` you can visit the Swagger webpage: https://gateway.stage.galachain.com/docs/.
 You can find your chaincode (`gc-<eth-addr>`).
 If the version is still unknown (and you see `v?.?.?`), it means you may need to wait a couple of minutes till the chaincode is ready.

    Once it is ready, you can use the webpage to call chaincodes.
-A good start is `PublicKeyContract/GetPublicKey` with empty object as request body.
+It's good to start `PublicKeyContract/GetPublicKey` with empty object as request body.
 It should return the admin public key you provided before.

 ## GC support internal notes